folke/trouble.nvim/README.md

 - LSP document symbols
 - lots of options to configure trouble windows (floats or splits)
 - `focus` option to focus the trouble window when opened (or not)
-- `follow` option to follow the item under the cursor in trouble window
+- `follow` option to follow the item under the cursor when in trouble window
 - `pinned` option to pin the buffer as the source for the opened trouble window
 - full tree views of anything
 - highly configurable views with custom formatters, filters, and sorters